DarrenAtherton49/UpNext/Backlog.md

 - Cut down all data models I don't use to decrease memory footprint.
 For example on the list/grid screens, we probably don't need a lot of the attributes other than the name and the image urls for the content.
 Then when we navigate to the detail screen, we get everything
 - Refresh config from TMDB every 3 days as per documentation
 - Display TMDB attribution in the app
+- Refactor ViewMapper files so that they're better organised by functionality
 - Add 'About' screen to the settings screen
     + Logo
     + App name